sburd36/exercises/git/README.md

 * You can then optionally leave a comment, then click on "Create pull request"
 ![Click on create pull request](./images/finishrequest.png?raw=true)

-* Then, copy the URL of your pull request and share it with your partner

 ## Code Review
-You will now be reviewing your partner's code and leaving comments.
+You will now be reviewing code and leaving comments.
 In practice, this is useful during collaboration as it allows you to revise mistakes, add suggestions, and overall, improve the quality of the code.
 In this class, this is how I will be giving you feedback on your homework assignments.

-* On your partner's pull request, click on "Files changed"
+* On your pull request, click on "Files changed"
 ![Click on files changed](./images/codereview.png?raw=true)

 * You can add a comment to any line of code by simply hovering over a specific line and clicking on the blue plus button